nullsection/Frida-Tutorial-SensorInjection/README.md

 # Frida Tutorial: Android Sensor Injection

 These days its quite common for android malware to perform a number of anti-emulation techniques to deter dynamic malware analysis.
 One of the more advanced techniques is performing calculations on sensor values returned from the accelerometer, gyroscope or GPS data.
 A good example of this is the Anubis malware.

+For example, lets say we want a malicious function to occur when our phone is 'accelerating'.
+Our accelerometer has 3 axis points of information, from there is quite easy to calculate a formula to determine whether our device is moving realistically or not.

-This tutorial will document some basic frida techniques to bypass sensor injection alongside android source code reversing.
+This tutorial will document some basic frida techniques to bypass sensor injection by overloading android source code functions within our taget process.
+It may be easier to overload our specific function to return true, but for automation purposes overloading our sensor returns makes life easier for dynamic analysis.